Culture and menstruation: Visual arts

+This is the first time in modern times that a menstrual experience has been depicted in a South Asian dance, Raqs-e-Mahvaari.

 The 2015 conference of the Society for Menstrual Cycle Research sponsored a group exhibition, curated by artist Jen Lewis, which resulted in a catalogue.
 In 2020, Norwegian museum Telemark Kunstsenter held an exhibition about menstruation named SYKLUS.

 Films, TV, books

 Movies and television also reflect the taboo nature of menstruation.
 Typically menstruation as a topic is avoided, except for scenes involving menarche, a girl's first period.
 For example, as Elizabeth Arveda Kissling explains in her article, "On the Rag on Screen: Menarche in Film and Television", the 1991 film My Girl contains a scene where the main character, Vada, experiences her first period.
 The explanation given to her by a female role model of what is happening to her is done off-camera and the subject is never mentioned again, save when Vada pushes Thomas across the porch telling him, "Don't come back for five to seven days."

+In an article for Vulture examining the history of menstruation depictions on screen, critic Tina Charisma wrote, "Periods have traditionally been used as symbols in storytelling, usually to signal a character's coming of age and often accompanied by disgust, fear, or shame.
+While there's nothing inherently wrong with that narrative, over time it's built a subconscious image of how menstruation should be orchestrated and perceived.
+Very rarely is a period portrayed as what it is like for almost everyone who experiences it — mundane."

-In the 1976 movie Carrie, the title character has her first period in high school, and becomes hysterical in the gym shower believing she is dying.
+In the 1976 horror film Carrie, the title character has her first period in high school, and becomes hysterical in the gym shower believing she is dying.
 The other girls tease her by throwing tampons and sanitary pads at her.
 The gym teacher tries to calm Carrie down, and eventually must explain the concept of menstruation to Carrie (because Carrie's mother had never done so).
-When Carrie returns home announcing she's a woman and inquiring why she was never told about periods, her fanatically religious mother yells at her and locks her into a closet fearing that menstruation will bring men and the sin of sex.
+When Carrie returns home, announcing that she is a woman and inquiring why she was never told about periods, her fanatically religious mother yells at her and locks her into a closet, fearing that menstruation will bring men and the sin of sex.
 Later in the movie, her classmates mock her ignorance of menarche again by pouring pig's blood on her at the prom.
+Critics noted that the period scene "is intentionally gory, traumatic, and horrific" and mirrors the cultural "perception of menstruation as something gross and embarrassing".